MohamedNedal/CMEmatching/README.md

 cme_icme_V4.m ----------------> is the matching function and it includes a prediction model based on G2001 model (Gopalswamy et al. 2001).

+findTrend.m ------------------> is using the cell array "C" from the previous code to find the trends in solar wind data.

 command_window.txt -----------> is the output report.